h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 where :math:`R_m` is the risk set and :math:`D_m` is the set of observations of size :math:`d_m` with an observed event at time :math:`t_m` respectively.
-Due to the combinatorial nature of the denominator, this exact partial likelihood becomes prohibitively expensive to calculate leading to the common use of Efron's and Breslow's approximations.
+Due to the combinatorial nature of the denominator, this exact partial likelihood becomes prohibitively expensive to calculate, leading to the common use of Efron's and Breslow's approximations.

 **Efron's Approximation**